Misty Programming Language:

 Security

 Conventional programming languages give too much power to programs.
-Typically, any program is potentially capable of doing anything that the system is capable of doing.
+Typically, any program is potentially capable of doing anything that the whole system is capable of doing.
 This makes sense to programmers because programmers want powerful tools.
-But it shouldn't make sense for anyone else because systems are unable to adequately defend themselves against malicious or imprudent programs.
-Attempts to add security features to existing systems have proven to be sadly (and painfully and expensively) ineffective.
+But it shouldn't make sense for anyone else because such inappropriately powerful systems are unable to adequately defend themselves against malicious or imprudent programs.
+Attempts to add security features to existing systems have proven to be sadly and painfully and expensively ineffective.
 Archaic measures like file permissions are based on the assumption that individuals are responsible for the security properties of the programs they run.
-Security management software which alerts the user to potentially dangerous actions are worse than ineffective: Most people cannot possibly be expected to know how to correctly respond to those interruptions.
+Security management software that alerts the user to potentially dangerous actions are worse than ineffective: Most people can not possibly be expected to know how to correctly respond to those interruptions.
 Ineffective security measures at best allow us to blame the victim, particularly when the fault lies not with the victim but with insecure system designs.

 Misty takes a different approach.
 Instead of attempting to add security, it makes it possible to remove sources of insecurity.
-It does this by giving each object in an application just the resources it needs in order to do its work and no more.
+It does this by giving each process or function in an application system just the resources it needs in order to do its work and no more.
 The potential amount of intentional or unintentional mischief is substantially reduced.
 It is as if there is a firewall around every single object in the application.
 Misty does this while introducing no additional run-time overhead.

 Misty is able to do this because it is an Object-Capability System.
 Secrets and powerful actions can be hidden behind objects that will properly control access.
 This is object-oriented security.